connormurphy798/Flexle.jl/benchmarking.md

 involve precomputing a data structure are feasible.
 The alias method is one such strategy, and it is supported by StatsBase.
 To compare performance to the alias method, we measured time to take $10^l$ samples (for
 $l \in [2 ..
 5]$) from the weights vectors above.
-These tests include both time to initialize the sampling data structure and to take the specified number of samples.
+These tests include both time to initialize the sampling data structure (the alias table or flexle sampler, respectively) and to take the specified number of samples.

 | ![Figure 2a](docs/assets/02_compare_sampling_alias_100.png) ![Figure 2b](docs/assets/02_compare_sampling_alias_1000.png) ![Figure 2c](docs/assets/02_compare_sampling_alias_10000.png) ![Figure 2d](docs/assets/02_compare_sampling_alias_100000.png) |
 |:--:|